Candidates: Are you interviewing and need support?

 So how can this metric be improved?
 On the surface, it seems like something that can only be fixed retroactively, either by altering the recruiting team or changing the way candidates are submitted.

 In years past, this assumption would be correct.
-But with artificial intelligence (AI), HireVue is able to build models based on performance data – and feed this back into the initial pre-employment assessment.
+But with Hiring technology using artificial intelligence (AI), HireVue is able to build models based on performance data – and feed this back into the initial pre-employment assessment.

 The application drop off rate is the percentage of applicants who start but do not complete the application process.
 Improving this metric not only creates a better candidate experience, but it also gives your organization better access to top talent.